atjader10/reading-notes/README.md

 ### Growth Mindset

-To me, growth mindset is about being able to learn.
+To me, growth mindset is about being able to take a step back and find a different perspective in order to see challenges as exciting opportunities to learn.

-- Stay Positive
+- Lean on teammates to find the best opportunities for collaboration
-- Always Learn
+- Don't get too down when getting stuck on a problem
-- Be open minded
+- Remember that hard work pays off, even if it isn't always immediately

 ### This is a Heading 3